captaindilta/instant-messaging-application/DO-NOT-README.md

+We will create a socket on localhost.
-// we need to listen to the connections on the socket created by us on our server.
-// user will connect to the server socket, when he opens the web page, that is our program, that is index.html program
-// index.html will connect to the node.js server and include the socket.io.js file on the server, and we will get connected to socket
+We need to listen to the connections on the socket created by us.
+User will connect to the socket, when he opens the web page, that is our program, that is index.html program. index.html will connect to the node.js server and include the socket.io.js file on the server, and we will get connected to socket.

-// we need to install socket.io using Node Package Manager
-// socket.io module allows us to use socket functionality
+we need to install socket.io using Node Package Manager. socket.io module allows us to use socket functionality.

-// we need to install mongodb using NPM
-// mongodb is a node module, allows us to use MongoDB functionality
+we need to install mongodb using NPM. mongodb is the node module that allows us to use MongoDB functionality.

 // > npm init
 // to create package.json file